systemcarl/weblog/outlines/about-me.md

 ### What We Really Want Is Stuff That Works
 - For a long time, I did not consider a career in software development.
+    - It wasn't until after working in electrical engineering that I realized software development could be viable career.
-    - I am mostly self taught.
+- I am mostly self taught
-    - I have only taken few formal Python & C++ classes.
+    - I have only taken a few formal Python & C++ classes.
         - During my undergraduate studies, I took some courses about simulation, computational mathematics, and modelling.
-    - It wasn't until after working in electrical engineering that I realized software development could be viable career.
 - Not knowing anything about HTML, CSS, or JavaScript, I was reluctant to learn about web application.
     - I realized the power & accessibility of the technology after building a web application myself.

 #### It Has Great Practical Value